Sovereign Gold Bond Scheme: Benefits and Features

 An individual can purchase sovereign bonds for himself or can be purchased by an individual on behalf of a minor, or can be purchased by an individual jointly with some other individual.
 The nomination can be availed using Form D, and for its cancellation, Form E is required.

 - These bonds can be purchased by a Trust, a charitable institution or by HUFs.

 - These bonds are issued under section 3 of the Government Securities Act, 2006.
 The bondholders are issued a Holding Certificate (Form C).
-One of the beneficial features of the bonds is that these bonds can be converted into de-mat form.
+One of the beneficial features of the bonds is that these bonds can be converted into a Demat form.

 - When you apply for these bonds, the bonds are issued on the 2nd business day of the coming week.

-- The nominal value of bonds is found out by taking out the average of the price of 999 purity gold of the last three days of the week as published by Indian Bullion and Jewellers Association Limited.
+- The nominal value of bonds is found by taking out the average price of 999 purity gold for the last three days of the week, as published by Indian Bullion and Jewellers Association Limited.

-- The issue price of the Gold Bonds will be Rs.
+- The issue price of the Gold Bonds will be ₹.
 50 per gram less than the nominal value to those investors who apply online.

-- The certificates held are printed in colored ink on A4 size 100 GSM paper.
+- The certificates held are printed in coloured ink on A4 size 100 GSM paper.